-This book serves as a supplement to the Northwestern University Student Handbook, which is available online (http://www.northwestern.edu/handbook) or in printed form to all students.
+This book serves as a supplement to the Northwestern University Student Handbook, which is available online to all students.
 The Northwestern University Student Handbook describes the expectations for behavior and conduct in the Northwestern community and outlines the procedures to be followed when these expectations are not met.
-It includes the Student Conduct and Academic Conduct Policies, as well as other rules, regulations and policies governing student life.
+It includes the Student Code of Conduct and Academic Conduct Policies, as well as other rules, regulations and policies governing student life.
 As Northwestern University students, Kellogg students are expected to abide by all University policies as well as those found in this Policies Manual.

-Kellogg reserves the right to change without notice any statement, rules or policies contained in this manual.
+Kellogg reserves the right to change, without notice, any statement, rules or policies contained in this manual.
 Please refer to the most updated version of this publication.